PrajwalVandana/maestro-cli/readme.md

 - play songs in reverse order with the `-R` or `--reverse` flag
 - loop playlist with the `-L` or `--loop` flag
 - show an audio visualization with the `-V` or `--visualize` flag
-  - you may notice some wait time for the visualization to properly load the first time a song is visualized (~7 seconds), but after that the visualization is cached and should load quickly
 - works with headphone buttons (and the Touch Bar and Siri!) on Mac using the Now Playing Center!
 - works with Discord status! (pass the `-D` or `--discord` flag)

 While playing:
-- like a song and want to play *that specific song* on loop? click `l` while playing to toggle loop mode (not the same as passing `-L` to `maestro play`!)
+- like a song and want to play it on loop? click `l` while playing to replay it once, and click it one more time to replay it infinitely (click it a third time to stop replaying it)
 - seek with left/right arrow keys
 - volume up/down with `[` and `]`
 - remove selected song (not necessarily the currently playing song) from current playlist with `backspace/delete`